-We have always given back to local organizations and will continue to do so as long as we are able.
-Our efforts range from donating free website design and management to donating money to closing the office and working for an organization for part of a day.
-Here are examples of organizations we work with and links to their websites so you can learn more about them.
+We have an established tradition to give back to local organizations and will continue to do so as long as we are able.
+Our efforts range from donating free website design and management, to donating money, to closing the office, and working for an organization for part of a day.
+Here are examples of organizations we work with and links to their respective websites.

 The Cristine Meredith Miele Foundation

 The Cristine Meredith Miele Foundation (“CMMF”) helps save lives by promoting early detection and prevention of breast cancer.
 Breast cancer is the second leading cause of death for women in the United States.
 Those deaths can be prevented through early detection.
 CMMF works with a clinic in Red Bank, New Jersey to fund breast cancer awareness and screenings for underprivileged women who otherwise could not afford them.
 Why Red Bank, NJ?
 Crissy, as she was known, grew up and lived most of her adult life in a neighboring town.
 She passed away from breast cancer in 2010 at the young age of 41.
 Her friends and family, with the a little help from Advice Media, is making sure that doesn’t happen to a large swath of the public that can’t afford testing.
 Advice Media provides website development and management, blogging, social media and back office support for CMMF.
 In addition, our CEO sits on the CMMF Board.